yfy/android-architecture-benchmarks/README.md

 #### Configuring Architecture Implementation

+You can configure the architecture in two ways:

+##### Option 1: Manual Configuration

 In `app/build.gradle.kts`, locate the dependency section and configure it as follows. **Uncomment only the architecture you want to test** for each feature (Product, Cart, Chat), and keep the other 4 architectures commented out:

 ```kotlin